KidPudel/Iggy-s-Vault/gamedev/unity/Communication Patterns in Unity.md

 }
 ```

-Designers wire up responses in Inspector — no code needed for subscribers.
+Designers wire up responses in Inspector, no code needed for subscribers.

 **When to use:**